ssekabirarobertsims/pulse-windows-setup/README.md

-# System information Cross Platform Desktop App File Setup
+# Pulse Cross Windoes Desktop App File Setup

-System info is a cross-platform desktop application file setup that provides comprehensive system information for your computer.
+Pulse is a cross-platform desktop application file setup that provides comprehensive system information for your computer.
 Effortlessly view hardware and software specifications, monitor device performance, and stay informed about your system configuration.

 ## Developer